shuiallen/p4.nanners.biz/README.md

 - Create a quick list is partially implemented
   - I've run out of time due to running into issues with the live server, and perhaps, trying to solve a bigger problem than I expected.

-I've been building little functional tools, hoping to tie them together in quick lists and building lists with first-class tasks.
+I've been building little functional tools, the goal was to tie them together in quick lists and building lists with first-class tasks.

 References:

 JQuery Interactions: Sortable
 Stopwatch code to capture time worked is based on :  http://jsfiddle.net/ezmilhouse/V2S9d/ -- I removed the countdown code, to have simpler code, although I'm regretting that now.
 A countdown timer could be useful to allow you to pre-set an amount of time to spend on a task and ring a bell.
+Use it to limit the amount of time spent on a task.
 If you're not done, you can decide to add more time, or move on - don't get stuck in a rat hole!
 Uses the NoCSRF token class, stored in shared/vendors/NoCSRF, per class notes

 Issue with live server: